-- Go to the UTHealth GSBS Summer Research Program Website (https://medapps.uth.tmc.edu/GSBSSummerResearch) and fill out an application form.
-(Please indicate in the first line of the Personal Statement that you are applying for the Microbiology/MBID Program.)
-All materials (application, transcripts, and letters of recommendation) are due by February 6, 2015.
+- Go to the UTHealth GSBS Summer Research Program Website (https://medapps.uth.tmc.edu/GSBSSummerResearch) and complete the application form.
+All materials (application, transcripts, and letters of recommendation) are due by February 5, 2016.

-- Inform either Dr. Heidi Kaplan (Heidi.B.Kaplan@uth.tmc.edu) or Dr. Steven Norris (Steven.J.Norris@uth.tmc.edu) that you are applying for the Microbiology/MBID Program.
+- Inform Dr. Heidi Kaplan (Heidi.B.Kaplan@uth.tmc.edu) that you are applying for the Micro-SURP Program.